 Pectus carinatum is a condition that causes the chest to a have a “bowed out” or “pigeon chest” appearance.
 The condition, which affects one out of every 500 children, is caused by an overgrowth of the costal cartilages which connect the ribs to the sternum.
 Pectus carinatum affects more boys than girls and usually begins during early puberty (10-13 years old).
 Treatment of pectus carinatum is dependent upon the severity of the defect and your child’s symptoms.
 In most cases, surgery is not indicated.

 Pectus excavatum is a congenital chest wall deformity that is caused by an overgrowth of the cartilage that connects the ribs to the breastbone.
 This overgrowth causes a depression of the sternum and the chest has a “sunken in” or “funnel chest” appearance.
 The condition affects more boys than girls.
 It is often present at birth but becomes more noticeable during times of rapid growth, such as puberty.
 The treatment of pectus excavatum is dependent upon the severity of the defect and your child’s symptoms.
 In most cases, surgery is not indicated.
 We may recommend observation for mild to moderate cases and surgery for more severe or complex cases.
-Our division will work closely with the Prisma Health Children’s Hospital–Upstate Pediatric Surgery if surgery is indicated or further evaluation is necessary.
+Our division will work closely with the Prisma Health Children’s Hospital–in the Upstate Pediatric Surgery if surgery is indicated or further evaluation is necessary.

 Learn more about the pectus program offered through Pediatric Surgery, part of Children’s Hospital.